Funny man defends Tyla after Tiwa Savage's comment: "Stay out of it Aunty"

-Funny Cameroonian Man Defends Tyla After Tiwa Savage’s Comments: “Stay out of It Aunty”
+Funny Man Defends Tyla After Tiwa Savage’s Comments: “Stay out of It Aunty”

-- A sports commentator from Cameroon shared a funny yet serious video of himself defending Tyla against Americans
+- A sports commentator shared a funny yet serious video of himself defending Tyla against Americans

 - His video came after Nigerian singer Tiwa Savage apologised on Tyla's behalf after she identified as a Coloured woman